jnalon/fast-fourier-transform/c/README.md

 ## The Programs

-There are two programs in this folder:
+There are four programs in this folder:

 1. `fft.c`: this implements `direct_ft`, `recursive_fft` and `iterative_fft`, run them a number of times and compare the time spent running the transforms.
 The functions here can deal only when the vectors to be transformed are of power of 2 length (that is, 2, 4, 8, 16, 32, 64, etc.);

 2. `anyfft.c`: this implements `direct_ft` and `recursive_fft` with the Cooley-Tukey decomposition algorithm for vectors of composite length (that is, the length is a composite number).
 If the length of the vector is a prime number, it falls back to the `direct_ft`, and shows no gain in efficiency at all.

+3. `fft_complex.c`: this implements `direct_ft`, `recursive_fft` and `iterative_fft`, run them a number of times and compare the time spent running the transforms.
+The functions here can deal only when the vectors to be transformed are of power of 2 length (that is, 2, 4, 8, 16, 32, 64, etc.).
+The difference of this program from the first one is that this uses the native complex library of the C language.

+2. `anyfft_complex.c`: this implements `direct_ft` and `recursive_fft` with the Cooley-Tukey decomposition algorithm for vectors of composite length (that is, the length is a composite number).
+If the length of the vector is a prime number, it falls back to the `direct_ft`, and shows no gain in efficiency at all.
+The difference of this program from the first one is that this uses the native complex library of the C language.

-Besides the transform functions, both files also implement a small library to deal with complex numbers.
+Besides the transform functions, the first two files also implement a small library to deal with complex numbers.
 The Standard C library already have a `complex.h` module, but I wanted to implement my own (that helps me to understand what the language can do).
 Also, if I was to follow the general guidelines, my complex library should come in a separate module, with a header file and so on.
 That would be extremely easy to do, but since these are very simple programs, I didn't think I needed that (I might change my mind in the future, however).
+The other two use the Standard C `complex.h` library, but the differences in performance were negligible, if there's any at all.

 The good practices of development in C also mandate that I should actually build a header file (`.h`) to hold the functions and include that in the main program.
 The header file should control the size of data and precision of operations.
 That is correct, of course, but if I were to do that, I would be diverging from my main intent, that was creating the Fast Fourier Transform code.
 The functions, anyway, can be transfered to bigger projects with a more adequate structure.